 What constitutes a successful pre-health student?
 There is no absolute definition.
 Students that tend to be successful in the pre-health journey are usually:

-Preparing for a Career in the Health Professions (pdf) - recommended reading for all students in their first semester.
+Preparing for a Career in the Health Professions, Class of 2017 (pdf) - recommended reading for all students in their first semester.
 This will take you through the basics of academic and non-academic preparation as a pre-health student.

 Frequently Asked Questions for Pre-Med/Pre-Health Students (pdf) - provides a general overview on academics, activities, MCAT, applications, and other topics of interest for new and continuing students.